FlyingBaguette/aero-boulangerie/docs/requirement-specs/Software-requirements-specification.md

 SD card support for a "black/bread box" will be used for flight logging.
 This also allows for mission planner saved data as well as remote/images and possible video support.

-Motor control hardware will be detailed at a later stage, as will the method for rotating the propeller motors.
+Motor control hardware will use 4xESC for control of each motor, ESC's are controlled via PWM in most cases and as such the CPU needs to support this.
+The method for rotating the propeller motors is TBC.

 GPS module with magnometer potentially for remote flight, I2C bus.

-Standard GPIO for things such as relay control, LED outputs, PWM outs, high powered light etc.
+Standard GPIO for things such as relay control, LED outputs, PWM outs, high powered lights etc.

 Ultrasonic sensors for close range object detection.
 Preferable I2C bus but could use the analogue ADC in a pinch.
 Altitude sensor to measure height, I2C bus.